heyjianjing/convex_optimization/README.md

 * Self-confordant functions
 * Properties and convergence analysis for self-concordant functions
 * **Example**: Quadratic, exponential, and log-barrier objective
+* Note on gradient descent for vector-valued functions
+* Levenberg–Marquardt algorithm and Gauss-Newton method

 `cvx_08`
 * Equality constrained optimization and optimality condition